shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-standard-line-item.md

 In the **Conversion Tracking** section, click **Edit** to select conversion pixels that you want to be available for reporting, attribution, or CPA optimization for any campaign under the line item.
 Conversion pixels selected for tracking revenue or advertiser goals will already be selected here.
 If no conversion pixels exist for the advertiser, see [Create a Conversion Pixel](create-a-conversion-pixel.md) for step-by-step instructions.

 > [!NOTE]
 > You can attach a maximum of 20 conversion pixels to a line item.
 This includes conversion pixels associated with booked revenue and performance goals.
-If you need to attach more, please speak with your Xandr representative.
+If you need to attach more, please speak with your Microsoft Advertising representative.

 ## Choose targeting settings